justincfeng/PoMiN/README.md

 timestepping scheme, based on the distances and velocities of the two closest particles.

+This code also accurately reproduces light deflection angles due to gravitational fields.

 For more details, including validation tests, see our PoMiN paper:

 https://arxiv.org/abs/1805.00813 [Feng, J., Baumann, M., Hall, B., Doss, J., Spencer, L., Matzner, R., Ap.
 J. 859, 130 (2018)]